 Get in the festive spirit and go on a reindeer safari ride.
 Again all clothing will be provided along with a hot drink at the end.
 This is a traditional method of transport for the Sami people.
 You’ll be hosted by local reindeer herders.

-Get a feel for the Nordic lifestyle and go on an all-day ice fishing adventure.
+Get a feel for the local way of life and go on an all-day ice fishing adventure.
 You’ll be fishing on Lake Inari with a local guide.
 Lunch will be prepared over an open fire.
 You’ll then hop on a snowmobile, head into the wilderness visit a church and a museum dedicated to the Sami people.

 Canoeing In The Wilderness